kevin-biot/rtgf/draft-lane2-rtgf-00.md

 - Project Mandala Technical Report (BIS, 2024)

 ## 12. Change Control
 Future revisions will refine compiler profiles, multi-signature governance, and PQ migration guidance.
 Changes will remain aligned with updates to `draft-aarp-00` and `draft-lane2-imt-rmt-00`.
+All contributions fall under the IETF Note Well, and the Lane² reference implementation is released under the Apache License 2.0.

 ## 13. Revision History
 - v0.1 (2025-10-13): Initial draft defining RTGF pipeline, distribution, verification, and governance requirements.

+## 14. Acknowledgements
+The authors thank early reviewers and contributors to the Lane² programme for comments on determinism, transparency, and multi-jurisdiction token governance.
+A permissive reference implementation is maintained at https://github.com/lane2-rtgf under the Apache License 2.0; Lane² Architecture asserts no patent rights over the RTGF specification to encourage adoption as public regulatory infrastructure.